Miley Cyrus’ Bikini Twerking Has Cringing Fans Straight-Up Embarrassed

 “Horrible comments being posted here.
 Unkind and mean-spirited.
 By saying these cruel things you only demonstrate your own shortcomings.
 As if Miley Cyrus cares what people like you think of her.
 She is a beautiful, positive and accomplished young woman and Liam Hemsworth is a very lucky man.”

 Over on Miley’s Instagram, the update appeared to prove a hit.
 The video had racked up over 2.2 million likes within five hours of going live.
-A positive comment also came in from The Real Housewives of Beverly Hills star Lisa Rinna.
+The Real Housewives of Beverly Hills star Lisa Rinna was among those who left positive comments.

 Fans wishing to see more of Miley should follow the singer’s Instagram.